Sustainability at Transport

 The Climate Risk Assessment Guideline is developed to provide contractors and our stakeholders with support on how to complete a Climate Risk Assessment (CRA) in line with the latest Sustainable Design Guidelines (SDG) requirements.

-The NSW Sustainable Design Guidelines for Rail Version 2.0 are only applicable to projects that are already underway and have Transport for NSW approval.
-All new projects announced after 1st September 2013 are to use the NSW Sustainable Design Guidelines Version 3.0.
+The NSW Sustainable Design Guidelines Version 3.0 are only applicable to projects that are already underway and have Transport for NSW approval.
+All new projects announced after 9 May 2017 are to use the NSW Sustainable Design Guidelines Version 4.0.

 The documents and files on this page may not comply with WCAG 2.0.
 If you are having trouble accessing information in a document, please contact email@example.com.